flutter/website/src/get-started/fwe/fundamentals.md

 Flutter applications are built in [Dart][], a language that will look familiar to anyone who's written Java, Javascript, or any other C-like language.
 The first resource listed here is a tutorial about writing Dart code.
-After that, you can read about why Flutter chose to use Dart, and find a page with more resources for learning Dart.

 {{site.alert.note}}
   Installing Flutter also installs Dart,